Camden Murphy: NASCAR

 Murphy made his NASCAR debut in 2014, driving the No. 08 truck for SS-Green Light Racing in the Camping World Truck Series at Martinsville Speedway.
 He finished on the lead lap in 21st while donating sponsorship to the Ronald McDonald House Charities.
 Murphy returned to Martinsville again in 2015, driving the No. 1 entry for MAKE Motorsports.
 Again Murphy posted a lead lap finish, this time in 24th.
 In 2016, Murphy moved up to the Xfinity Series, turning in a 26th-place finish in Rick Ware Racing's No. 25 entry at Bristol Motor Speedway.
 Off the merits of that race, Truck team Contreras Motorsports signed Murphy to drive his first NASCAR road course race, at Canadian Tire Motorsport Park in summer 2016.
 Murphy fell out with clutch problems after completing only three laps of the race in an unsponsored truck.

 Murphy made his first intermediate track start in 2017, where he was a field-filler for Copp Motorsports in a Truck race at Kansas Speedway.
 A week later, MB Motorsports named Murphy as the driver of their No. 63 at Charlotte Motor Speedway.
 In 2021, Murphy joined Spencer Davis Motorsports for the Toyota Tundra 225.

 ARCA Menards Series

 In 2025, it was announced that Murphy would make his debut in the ARCA Menards Series at Dover Motor Speedway, driving the No. 70 Toyota for Nitro Motorsports.
 As it was a combination race with the ARCA Menards Series East, it also served as his debut in the East Series.
 He went on to finish second behind eventual race winner Brenden Queen.

 Monster Jam

-Murphy has been driving Monster Jam trucks since 2017, transitioning to the Bakugan Dragonoid truck in 2019, where he finished second in the freestyle and high jump events at Monster Jam World Finals XX.
-Murphy now drives the Classroom Crusher truck, and made his debut in San Diego, California, on January 11, 2025, where he placed first overall.
+Murphy has been driving Monster Jam trucks since 2017, transitioning from Pirates Curse to the Bakugan Dragonoid truck in 2019, where he finished second in the freestyle and high jump events at Monster Jam World Finals XX.
+Murphy then drove the Classroom Crusher truck, and made his debut in San Diego, California, on January 11, 2025, where he placed first overall.Unveiled on May 15th, 2026, Murphy transitioned into the new Power Rush monster truck.
+Murphy then set the overall land speed record in a monster truck at Indianapolis Motor Speedway clocked at 103mph.

 Murphy is colloquially known as "Monster Jam Cam" in the series.